Divide-By-0/ideas-for-projects-people-would-use/README.md

 - A lightweight create-react-app for ML apps.
 This starter app would compile on first clone and run React, Tornado, and SQLAlchemy (easiest to do with Parcel).
 Would be nice to have a 'yarn deploy' or something that does a one click deploy to GCP/AWS as well.
 Would be cool if starter apps were just email collectors, commonly the first stage of hype in a startup anyways.
 - A debugger to catch bugs like two functions being the same and differing in inconsistent ways.
 - Automatically track all the keyboard shortcuts/clicks you do within an editor, and suggest/generate keybindings and commands for your most inefficient workflows (an interactive way to practice forgotten yet useful vim shortcuts, for instance)
+- A greasemonkey/tampermonkey script to automatically in the background, backup all visited pages and their hyperlinks to Internet Archive.
+I used to have a naiive script, but a faster script would only do the hyperlink scanning and API calls after the full page loads.
+- A greasemonkey/tampermonkey script to, when detecting a page that says "404" and "Not Found" on it, display a link to go to that page in the Internet Archive.

 <a name="Family-Roommates"></a>
 ### Family/Roommates